grasmith49/GEOG370/Geog370_git/README.md

-# GEOG 370 Page for Grace Smith
+# GEOG 370 Page for Grace Smith.